CSHL-comp-neuro-vision/website/source/2022/lecture_notes.md

 • <a href="../_static/pdfs/cooper/Padmanaban2017.pdf">Padmanaban, Nitish, et al. "Optimizing virtual reality for all users through gaze-contingent and adaptive focus displays."
 Proceedings of the National Academy of Sciences 114.9 (2017): 2183-2188.</a>

+## Marlene Cohen

+### Suggested Readings

+**This one first:**
+<a href="../_static/pdfs/cohen/rust_cohen_2022.pdf">Rust & Cohen (2022)</a>

+**See also**
+<a href="../_static/pdfs/cohen/CohenKohn2011.pdf">Cohen & Kohn (2011)</a>

+I will also touch on some newer methods for analyzing neural population data.
+People wanting to learn more might find these papers useful:

+Sizemore, A.E., Phillips-Cremins, J.E., Ghrist, R., and Bassett, D.S.
+(2019).
+The importance of the whole: topological data analysis for the network neuroscientist.
+Network Neuroscience 3, 656{673.

+Rouse TC, Ni AM, Huang C, Cohen MR (2021).
+Topological insights into the neural basis of flexible behavior. bioRxiv doi: https://doi.org/10.1101/2021.09.24.461717 Wu-Yan, E., Betzel, R.F., Tang, E., Gu, S., Pasqualetti, F., and Bassett, D.S.
+(2020).

+Benchmarking measures of network controllability on canonical graph models.
+Journal of Nonlinear Science 30, 2195{2233.